d4goxn/scms/design/architecture.md

 #### Request Parameters

- - `Content-Type` must be `text/json`, which the client will be expected to render.
+ - `Accept` must be `text/json`, which the client will be expected to render.

 ### HEAD /search?<parameters>